Polestar 2 hatchback review

 The Polestar 2 electric car has arrived, giving the Tesla Model 3 its first direct rival since it was launched virtually unchallenged.
 Described as a fastback, the Polestar 2 gets its own distinct style, inside and out, but one that’s clearly connected to its Volvo relations.

-The Polestar 2’s performance is close to that of the Model 3 without toppling it.
-There's a 78kWh battery pack, sending power to two motors that produce 403bhp.
-Four-wheel drive ensures the 2 can catapult from 0-62mph in 4.7 seconds, with a characteristic instant hit of power whenever you press the accelerator pedal.
-It corners well too, even if its steering lacks detailed feedback.
+Three versions of the Polestar 2 are available: a standard range single motor, a long range single motor and a long range dual motor.
+The performance of the range-topping dual motor version is close to that of the quickest Model 3 without toppling it.
+There's a 78kWh battery pack, sending power to two motors that produce 402bhp, and four-wheel drive ensures it can catapult from 0-60mph in 4.5 seconds, with a characteristic instant hit of power whenever you press the accelerator pedal.
+There's even an optional upgrade that's now available to download, increasing the range-topper to 470bhp.
+It corners well too, even if the ride can feel firm as a result of the stiff suspension.
 An optional Performance Pack adds Ohlins dampers, Brembo front brakes, 20-inch forged alloy wheels and gold highlights for around £5,000.

-An electric range of 292 miles should be enough for most drivers, and 150kW charging can quickly add driving distance if you need to stop to charge on the motorway.
+A range of 336 miles from the long range version of the single motor model should be enough for most drivers, with the extra performance bringing this down to 299 miles for the dual motor version.
+Charging at up to 150kW can quickly add driving distance if you need to stop to charge on the motorway.
 Volvo is also hoping to offer owners pain-free access to 195,000 chargers across Europe, but it remains to be seen if this will compete with Tesla's Supercharger network.

 The interior is simple but attractive, with nicely chosen materials that give the 2 an inviting feel.
 Wooden trim and fabric help here, and make the interior vegan-friendly unless you choose leather upholstery as an optional extra.
 The 11-inch touchscreen is the first to get Android's dedicated operating system and you won't need a key, as the car recognises the owner's smartphone.